fizban99/kitchen_calendar/README.md

 The template does not have pictures.
 Just tell your children to paint or glue their drawings on the back side of each month ;-)

 The configuration files are in the data folder.
+You can configure the day and month names to match your language, the notes, and the holidays.

 The html file can easily be saved as pdf using Chrome.